MONTREAL, Dec. 10, 2012 /CNW Telbec/ - December is putting on its

 applying heat, it could cause inflammation.
 During the day, apply ice

-every two hours.
-If the pain persists for more than three days, consult
+every hour.
+If the pain persists for more than three days, consult a

 If your spine is not in great shape, the risks of developing more